 Broward College Adjuncts and Adjunct Instructors shall be guided by the following ethical principles:

-(a) The educator values the worth and dignity of every person, the pursuit of truth, devotion to excellence, acquisition of knowledge, and the nurture of democratic citizenship.
+The educator values the worth and dignity of every person, the pursuit of truth, devotion to excellence, acquisition of knowledge, and the nurture of democratic citizenship.
 Essential to the achievement of these standards are the freedom to learn and to teach and the guarantee of equal opportunity for all.

-(b) The educator’s primary professional concern will always be for the student and for the development of the student’s potential.
+The educator’s primary professional concern will always be for the student and for the development of the student’s potential.
 The educator will therefore strive for professional growth and will seek to exercise the best professional judgment and integrity.

-(c) Aware of the importance of maintaining the respect and confidence of one’s colleagues, of students, and of other members of the community, the educator strives to achieve and sustain the highest degree of ethical conduct.
+Aware of the importance of maintaining the respect and confidence of one’s colleagues, of students, and of other members of the community, the educator strives to achieve and sustain the highest degree of ethical conduct.

-(d) Obligation to the student requires that the Adjunct or Adjunct Instructor:
+Obligation to the student requires that the Adjunct or Adjunct Instructor:

-1. Shall make reasonable effort to protect the student from conditions harmful to learning and/or to the student’s mental and/or physical health and/or safety.
+Shall make reasonable effort to protect the student from conditions harmful to learning and/or to the student’s mental and/or physical health and/or safety.